 Join us for Meeting for Worship:

 The meeting closes at around 11.30 when two Friends shake hands.
-We then have coffee and tea.
-This is a social gathering and a good opportunity to find out more about Quakers.
+You are then very welcome to join us for tea, coffee and biscuits – also a good opportunity to find out more about Quakers.
 Everyone is welcome.
 Come with an open mind – you may already have a lot in common with us.
 Adjoining the meeting house is a community cafe that seeks to be of service to the local community.

 Visit the Warwick Quakers website for more information.